Wallaceburg: Tourist attractions

 Wallaceburg is home to a number attractions and yearly events.
 Tourists come to Wallaceburg to experience fishing, hunting, golf, and pleasure boating.
-Fisherman enjoy a variety of species, including bass, walleye, perch, pike, muskie, trout, and panfish.
+Fishers enjoy a variety of species, including bass, walleye, perch, pike, muskie, trout, and panfish.
 Hunters take pleasure in searching for the area's abundant population of water fowl, deer, and rabbits.
 Boaters enjoy a vast array of rivers and lakes.
 There is still water for knee boarders and wake boarders.
 There is also open water nearby for those who enjoy sailing and scuba diving.

 The Wallaceburg and District Museum documents the history of Wallaceburg, starting with the area's First Nations groups dating back thousands of years.
 It then moves to the first European settlement started by Lord Selkirk's Baldoon settlers, in 1804.
 However, the museum's current major focus is on the community's rich industrial heritage.
 Some of the major industries highlighted include glass, brass, and sugar.

 The museum is also home to the Wallaceburg Sports Hall of Fame and a number of other temporary and rotating exhibits.
 Arguably the most internationally significant artifact on display is the Lee Rifle prototype, the precursor to the Lee–Enfield Rifle.
 This dates back to 1878 and was invented and perfected in Wallaceburg by James Paris and John Lee.
 The first shots of the rifle were believed to be taken at the Lee Foundry on the banks of the Sydenham River.

 The community also hosts a number of annual events that attract people from around North America.
 WAMBO is the most notable and is commented on at length below.
 Live theatre can be experienced at various times during the year.
 The Jeanne Gordon Theatre puts on at least two productions annually.

 Wallaceburg is only minutes from Uncle Tom's Cabin, and is within an hour's drive of Blenheim, Point Pelee National Park, and Rondeau Provincial Park.